openshift/autoheal/README.md

 ## Development

-If needed development can be done without an OpenShift cluster, simulating OpenShift's alert manager using curl commands.
+If needed for development, we can run the server without an OpenShift cluster, simulating OpenShift's alert manager using curl commands.

-In the examples dir we have examples of firing alerts and a configuration file that does not require a connection to a working OpenShift cluster.
+In the examples dir we have examples of firing alerts, and a configuration file that does not require a connection to a working OpenShift cluster.

 To run autoheal in dev mode (without a running OpenShift cluster) developers can use the dev config file in the examples dir.

 To simulate alerts firing, developers can use the example alerts.